One missile, many missions

 The USS John Paul Jones (DDG-53), configured with the advanced Aegis Baseline 9.C1, executed the distance-breaking missions as part of final testing that will likely lead to full operational capability in 2017.

-2016 will continue to be significant for the versatile missile.
-Raytheon's SM-6 "Dual 1," part of the Missile Defense Agency's Sea-Based Terminal program, is slated for additional testing.
-The program protects against ballistic missiles in their final, or terminal, phase of flight, and it also includes anti-air warfare – combat against airborne threats such as helicopters, planes, unmanned aerial vehicles and cruise missiles.
+The SM-6 “Dual-1” missile successfully engaged a ballistic missile target in its terminal phase for the third time in August 2017.
+It was first tested in a successful flight test mission in August 2015, and then again in late 2016.
+The “Dual 1” is part of the Missile Defense Agency’s Sea-Based Terminal program, which protects against ballistic missiles in their final, or terminal, phase of flight.
+It also includes anti-air warfare – combat against airborne threats such as helicopters, planes, unmanned aerial vehicles and cruise missiles.

 Standard Missile-6 Multi-mission Test